tcbegley/cube-solver/README.md

 and should be specified in the order U1-U9, R1-R9, F1-F9, D1-D9, L1-L9, B1-B9.

-For example, a completely solved cube is represented by the string `"UUUUUUUUURRRRRRRRRFFFFFFFFDDDDDDDDDLLLLLLLLLBBBBBBBB"`.
+For example, a completely solved cube is represented by the string `"UUUUUUUUURRRRRRRRRBBBBBBBBBDDDDDDDDDLLLLLLLLLBBBBBBBBB"`.

 Solve will search until the shortest solution has been found or timeout has been reached (default is 10 seconds).
 Typically it will find a solution instantly, and improve on it once or twice.
 I believe in principle it should eventually find an optimal solution, but usually times out before it can.